mlallan1307/cs414-f17-801-skynet/Use Cases/UC01- Login User.md

 **Preconditions:**

-- UC01 (Hire Trainer) for trainer login
+- UC00 (Initialize System) for manager login.
-- UC11 (Initialize System) for manager login
+- UC02 (Create Trainer) for trainer login.

 **Success Guarantee:** User is logged in and identified as the correct user type.
 **Main Success Scenario:**

 1. System finds that there is currently not a logged in user.